BuildingSync/schema/proposals/2025/Add Federal Fields.md

 * `auc:SubAgency` - Sub Agency according to agency's organizational structure.
 For CERL's workflow, this would be "Army".
 * `auc:SubAgencySubLevel1` - Sub Agency Sub Level 1 represents another level down in the agency's organizational structure.
 For CERL's workflow, this would be the "Accountable Organization".
 * `auc:SubAgencySubLevel2` - Sub Agency Sub Level 2 represents another level down in the agency's organization structure.
 For CERL's workflow this would be the "Accountable Sub Organization".
-* `Facility` - Federal Facility represents another level down in the agency's organization structure.
+* `auc:FederalFacility` - Federal Facility represents another level down in the agency's organization structure.
 For CERL's workflow, this would be the "Installation".
-* `FacilitySubLevel1` - Federal Facility Sub Level 1 represents another level down in the agency's organization structure.
+* `auc:FacilitySubLevel1` - Federal Facility Sub Level 1 represents another level down in the agency's organization structure.
 For CERL's workflow, this would be the "Site".
-* `FacilitySubLevel2` - Federal Facility Sub Level 2 represents another level down in the agency's organization structure.
+* `auc:FacilitySubLevel2` - Federal Facility Sub Level 2 represents another level down in the agency's organization structure.
 For CERL's workflow, this would also be "Site".
-* `FacilityNumber` - Identifier of a federal facility.
+* `auc:FacilityNumber` - Identifier of a federal facility.
 This is not a unique identifier.
-* `PrimaryCategoryCode` - The Building's primary category code, indicating the building classification.
+* `auc:PrimaryCategoryCode` - The Building's primary category code, indicating the building classification.

 ## Justification